Samson-Ming/Coordinate-transformation-method-C-method-for-overhanging-gratings/README.md

 For more details and examples, or if you are interested in using this freeware for your own research, please kindly cite the paper below:

-Ming, Xianshun, and Liqun Sun.
+Xianshun Ming, and Liqun Sun.
 "Simple reformulation of the coordinate transformation method for gratings with a vertical facet or overhanging profile."
 Applied Optics 60.15 (2021): 4305-4314. https://doi.org/10.1364/AO.423209